AleksaMCode/agents-simulation/README.md

 .mapToPair(value -> new Tuple2<>(value._1,new Tuple2<>(value._2._1(), value._2._2() * value._2._3())))
 ```
 Finally we need to add the new energy value to the old energy of an agent.
-* Mapp the `PopulationRdd` on itself, while changing the **key** to scala Tuple, which now holds index and aggressiveness and the **value** to Double, which is now only agents energy value.
-We do this so we can later to reduce by key on the Pair RDD.
+* Mapp the `PopulationRdd` on itself, while changing the **key** to scala Tuple, which now holds index and aggressiveness, and the **value** to Double, which is now only agent's energy value.
+We do this so we can later perform reduce by key on the Pair RDD.
 * We add the `twoAgentsRdd` to the `PopulationRdd` by using `.union`.
 * We do reduction by key, while adding the values part together.
 * Finally, we map everything to the initial form of `PopulationRdd`.